Clinic Success Stories

-Over the past few years, Clinic project sponsors have begun publicizing successful projects through press releases, internal and external publications, and other sources.
-The following provides a sampling of Clinic Success Stories as well as general information published about the Clinic Program.
-For additional information, click on the link(s) by each success story.
+Clinic project sponsors publicize successful projects through press releases, internal and external publications and other sources.
+The following provides a sampling of Clinic success stories as well as general information published about the Clinic Program.
+For additional information, click on the link(s) by each story.

 An Injectable Bandage Can Stop Heavy Bleeding in 15 Seconds

 Smithsonian Online, February 12, 2014 – A new technology developed for the military has the potential to save soldiers from fatal gunshot wounds.
 Harvey Mudd College students who worked with RevMedX to fabricate a spongy material that’s coated with an antimicrobial clotting agent called chitosan.

 VMware Labs, July 8, 2013 — “The team of HMC undergraduates participating in the Computer Science Clinic investigated how to make vProbes accessible to non-programmers.
 In order to do this, it was decided to expose some of the vProbes functionality via a web-based user-interface.
 The project was completed at the end of HMC’s Spring semester in mid-May.
 After some start up challenges, the Harvey Mudd team created a prototype user interface, culminating in a successful demonstration at the end-of-Semester Projects Day 2013 at Harvey Mudd College and a ‘Tech Talk’ given by the students to VMware engineers in Palo Alto.”

 Laserfiche Rolls Out Clinic Team Mobile App: Laserfiche Mobile